ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 **Why do we use a combination of HiFi and Hi-C reads?**

-HiFi sequencing creates circularized consensus reads.
-What this means is that by ligating hairpin adapters, the DNA fragment that is being sequenced by the Sequel II becomes a circle.
+HiFi sequencing creates highly accurate circularized consensus reads.
+How are these reads generated?
+By ligating hairpin adapters, the DNA fragment that is being sequenced by the Sequel II becomes a circle.
 This means that the machine can du multiple passes over the same DNA-sequence, to weed out any misread nucleotides.
 This is how HiFi reads can be so long, while remaining over 99.9% accurate.

 Hi-C sequencing is done to capture how the chromatin is folded within the cell nucleus.
 By ligating the folded DNA-strands, we can capture which loci are found in close proximity, and thus which parts of the DNA are found within the same chromosomes.